starkbank/sdk-python/README.md

 privateKey, publicKey = starkbank.key.create("file/keys/")
 ```

-**NOTE**: When you are creating a new Project, it is recommended that you create the
+**NOTE**: When you are creating new credentials, it is recommended that you create the
 keys inside the infrastructure that will use it, in order to avoid risky internet
 transmissions of your **private-key**.
 Then you can export the **public-key** alone to the
 computer where it will be used in the new Project creation.